 IF YOU LIKE THE OUTER HEBRIDES, YOU MAY ALSO LIKE…

 Want to discover the music of Scotland’s Gaelic Islands?
-You will get goose bumps listening to the outstanding vocals and pure tone of award winning Gaelic singers Mischa Macpherson from Lewis, Julie Fowlis from North Uist, or Kathleen McInnes from South Uist, all equally unique and stunning.
-For something a bit different, tap your feet to the pipe cheerful sounds of Uist newcomers Beinn Lee or Stornoway sensation Peat and Diesel.
+You will get goosebumps listening to the outstanding vocals and pure tone of award-winning Gaelic singers Mischa Macpherson from Lewis, Julie Fowlis from North Uist, or Kathleen MacInnes from South Uist, all equally unique and stunning.
+For something a bit different, tap your feet to the cheerful pipe and fiddle sounds of Uist newcomers Beinn Lee or Stornoway sensation Peat & Diesel.

 2. Ewen Henderson (Lochaber, Highlands)